You know, the United States of America isn’t the only country on the North American continent. The USA has a nearly impenetrable neighbor.

 This diploma program will teach you relevant skills on the pertinent software from Adobe Creative Cloud Suite (Illustrator, InDesign, Photoshop), as well as the HTML language.

-There are marketing strategy courses and design principles courses as well.
+There are marketing strategy courses and learn graphic design principles courses as well.
 This is a solid diploma option for building your foundational graphic design knowledge and experience.

 Capilano University encourages prospective students to come to the IDEA School of Design on an Open Studio day.
 Attending an Open Studio day lets you sit in on a program presentation and tour the studios at Capilano University.